 Wolf Among Wolves… is from Master And Everyone, 2003.
 It’s all about wanting to be loved for who you are, not having to curb your less palatable side, the wolf-side, and also about not wanting to live a life of safe domestic bliss, something the song’s narrator says he has never known.
 This starts slowly, bits of guitar, ambling, meandering gently, with Oldham asking “Why must I live and walk unloved as what I am?” in his squeaky voice, “Why can’t I be loved as what I am / A wolf among wolves / And not as a man among men.”
 This goes really slow, affecting some kind of poignancy.
 I love the “doo doo doo” part, mildly ridiculous, followed by group barking and wolf-howling, which just sounds like a bad joke.
 “Well she craves a pink sock / That she can go in / Some warm and sweaty cage / That I have never seen / Not in my little life / And boy not even in my dreams.”
 The original is a favourite but like most of the songs here, live and loud it becomes an unpleasant listen.
 Give me studio Will any day, or acoustic guitar Will, but this Superwolf electric style needs to be mixed perfectly for it to work.
 Disappointing.
 Two other live versions of the song are available.
 Is It The Sea?
 2008 and Funtown Comedown, 2009.

 May It Always Be… is from Ease Down The Road, a sweet love song with a simple sentiment: May our love never die, and though we fight, may that fighting also be part of our love for each other.
 This version is also much heavier than the original.
-Like really fast and dirgey and hard, and the lead vocal is taken up by Pink Nasty; she has a punkish way of singing, how I imagine Patti Smith might sound.
+Like really fast and dirgey and hard, and the lead vocal is taken up by Pink Nasty; she has a punkish way of singing, how I imagined Patti Smith might sound before I’d ever heard her.
 Oldham sings background, the two guitarists sound like they’re competing in a road race.
 The vocals merge into the general melee.
 We get a solo section, which again, is all performed at a rough as guts grungy frenetic pace, whoops and hollers.
 The audience loved it.
 I didn’t.You can hear a better version of this on the country-esque Funtown Comedown, 2009.

 A Sucker’s Evening… is from Arise Therefore, 1996.
 It’s one of Oldham’s most vicious or black-humoured songs, all about laying waste to the narrator’s lover’s ex-boyfriend.
 Good to hear this one in a different style.
 It actually works for some reason, perhaps because the lyrics tell such an awful narrative.
 “What, with one of your arms / I could get busted up / Don’t come around here … / Cos this is a house of water / And you’ll be cold and soaking wet.”
 The guitars pick up, wah-wah, more intense, grungy, muffled but at least we can hear Oldham singing, “You hold his arms while I fuck him / I’ll fuck him with something / Because the fuck, he deserves it,” and you have to laugh at that bleak, dark, twisted lyric.
 Eventually the stormy build of guitars and bass almost drowns out the singing.
 It’s good to hear a Palace song rendered in this way, but it seems like a minor sacrilege to destroy the BPB songs beneath the roar.